bardram/teaching_digital_mobile_health/wearable_streaming/README.md

 ## [`main_1`](lib/main_1.dart)

-This HRApp is the most simple version of a HR demo app, highlighting:
+This HRApp is the most simple version of an HR demo app, highlighting:

 * obtain permissions
 * using a simple HR monitor `SimplePolarHRMonitor`
 * starting the monitor from the FloatingActionButton
 * displaying HR data in a StreamBuilder

-Note that the user has to wait pressing the "start" button until the initialization has taken place, and that this isn't visible in the UI.
+Note that the user has to wait to press the "start" button until the initialization has taken place and that this isn't visible in the UI.
 Also note that once the sampling has started, it cannot be stopped again.

 The UI is shown below.
-We see how permissions are shown, and that we can start listen to the sensor, but not stop it again.
+We see how permissions are shown, and that we can start listening to the sensor, but not stop it again.

 ![alt](img/main_1.png)